-As a member of our plan, you pay a monthly plan premium.
-For 2022, the monthly premium for our plan is \$24.50.
-In addition, you must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+You do not pay a separate monthly plan premium for Wellcare Patriot Giveback Open (PPO).
+You must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).